 How to Paint an Internal BiFold Door

 Bifold doors are great space-savers.
-They are often used for laundry rooms, closets, pantries and laundry rooms.
-They fold onto themselves, reducing the amount of space required for the opening, and making them a convenient option in smaller homes.
-It’s easy to paint bifold doors before they are hung, but once they’re in place they’re a little harder to work with.
+They are often used for closets, pantries and laundry rooms.
+They fold onto themselves, reducing the amount of space required for the opening, making them a convenient option in smaller homes.
+It’s easy to paint internal bifold doors before they are hung, but once they’re in place they’re a little harder to work with.
 Here are a few tips to help you repaint your bifold doors as efficiently as possible.

 You Will Need:

 - Paint brushes

 - Fine grit sandpaper

 - Sponge and bucket

 The painting doesn’t take long, but the entire process could take a weekend, because of the time required for the paint to dry between each step.

 How To Paint Internal Bifold Doors